2012 United States House of Representatives elections in Michigan: District 9

 In redistricting, the homes of Democratic Representatives Sander Levin and Gary Peters were drawn into the 9th district, which comprises mostly Macomb County but also includes a part of Oakland County.

-Levin, who has represented the 12th district since 1993 and previously represented the 17th district from 1983 until 1993, will seek re-election here.
-Peters, who has represented the 9th district since 2009, will seek re-election in the redrawn 14th district.
+Levin, who had represented the 12th district since 1993 and previously represented the 17th district from 1983 until 1993, sought re-election here.
+Peters, who had represented the 9th district since 2009, sought re-election in the redrawn 14th district.

-Jim Fulner, an engineer from Berkley, earned the Libertarian Party nomination at their state convention June 2, 2012, in Livonia.
-Julia Williams, the 2010 Green Party Candidate for the same seat, was nominated again at the 2012 Michigan Green Party convention, Saturday June 9, 2012, in Mount Pleasant.
-Lester Townsend received the US Taxpayers Party of Michigan's nomination at their state convention Saturday June 16, 2012.
-This marks the fourth election cycle in a row Townsend has challenged Levin for his seat.
-Roll Call rates the race as "Likely Democratic".
+Jim Fulner, an engineer from Berkley, earned the Libertarian Party nomination at their state convention on June 2, 2012, in Livonia.
+Julia Williams, the 2010 Green Party Candidate for the same seat, was nominated again at the 2012 Michigan Green Party convention, on June 9, 2012, in Mount Pleasant.
+Lester Townsend received the US Taxpayers Party of Michigan's nomination at their state convention on June 16, 2012.
+This marks the fourth election cycle in a row in which Townsend challenged Levin for his seat.
+Roll Call rated the race as "Likely Democratic".